andrewhutzel325/DeveloperFacebook/README.md

 ### Running

 Once you've installed the prerequisites, cd back into the root directory and run the command below.
-Remember, if you didn't follow the first step you will not be able to register, make posts, and etc.
+Note, you will not be able to utilizing the website properly without a backend (MongoDb).

 ```
 npm run dev